jacobquirke/100-days-of-code/log.md

 **Today's Progress** Ridiculously productive day of building my website (rebuild) to fit the branding I want.
 I love it so far.
 Dip my toe into some PHP & Python (maybe SQL if there's time - probably not).
 I want to learn so much but know I need to focus on strengthening my front-end skills.

 **Thoughts** It's been a great weekend.
 Really tough at points in learning npm and Node.js but it's like all things - a slow grind.

+### Day 18: 21 October 2019: Monday

+**Today's Progress** Focused learning of React.
+Need to get comfortable in the front end before I go crazy in other areas.
+I want to be a specialist in HTML/CSS, JavaScript, React & Bootstrap.
+I can learn others from there.
+I should focus on these for now.

+**Thoughts** It feels good to have a clearer focus.
+IT may not be the best in the job hunt but I know it's important that I focus my time in order to learn more effectively.